 Did you know 86 percent of people in the U.S. trust small businesses, but only 55 percent have the same level of trust in big business?
-As reported here, this Pew Foundation survey sheds a favorable light on the earnings potential of today’s small businesses.
+A Pew Foundation survey shed a favorable light on the earnings potential of today’s small businesses.

 However, competition for consumer dollars is higher than ever before, so what can you do to stand out from the competition and earn your share of the pie?
 One thing’s for certain – you can’t use the same small business marketing strategies as everyone else.
 Transform your approach, and you’ll transform your brand into one that is labeled as a best in class small business within your industry.